 Shoulder injuries in sports range from dislocations and misalignments to strains and sprains of shoulder muscles and ligaments.
 The shoulder joint is a ball and socket joint that relies on the strength of the scapular and rotator cuff muscles to support a diverse range of movements.
 A physical therapist can evaluate weaknesses and design a program for you.

 This condition is known as an overuse sports injury.
 Repetitive actions inflame the forearm and wrist.
 Icing and rest generally help, but stretching techniques and strengthening exercises with a physical therapist help even more.

 Also known as a groin strain, the groin muscles can get strained with quick side-to-side movements when engaging in sports.
 Stretching and range of motion exercises can help with recovery.

 The hamstring muscle is located in the back thigh.
 Lack of stretching can cause this muscle to be pulled.
 If this condition persists for more than two weeks, a physical therapist can help.

 Have you incurred a sports injury?

 Turn to our physical therapists for recovery.
 Our physical therapists are dedicated to sports medicine and focus rehabilitation based on the performance needs of athletes.
 They will do a complete evaluation and design a treatment plan targeted to your injury.
-Get back in the game with the help of our physical therapists Contact us at Battle Creek, Kalamazoo, Mattawan, Plainwell, E. Kalamazoo, Schoolcraft & Portage, MI centers and schedule a one-on-one consultation.
+Get back in the game with the help of our physical therapists contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers and schedule a one-on-one consultation.